MathildeJ/Fantasy_Bakes/README.md

 #### Ask for feedback

-Since customer service is very important to us, we also would like to be able to ask for feedback at the end of a session so that we can improve our website and offer the smoothest co-browsing experience to our clients.
+Since customer service is very important to us, we would also like to be able to ask for feedback at the end of a session so that we can improve our website and offer the smoothest co-browsing experience to our clients.
-We have already created a survey page so we only needed to use the 'end_of_session_popup_url' option:
+We have already created a survey page so we only need to use the 'end_of_session_popup_url' option:
 ```
 end_of_session_popup_url: "https://example.com/survey",
 ```
+You can find the commit [here](https://github.com/MathildeJ/Cake_shop_example/commit/4c6b4776f1199a4a8b063bc63f82220736610757).
 Please note: you might need to set the 'hidden' option to 'false' for this option to work correctly

 ![survey](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s9.png)

 #### Receipt

-Finally, we would also like to be able to show a receipt of the order a customer has placed.
+Finally, we would like to be able to show a receipt of the order a customer has placed.
 Therefore, we have to make sure that this information will be passed on even if the client ends the session before getting their receipt.
 In order to do so, we can use soft session continuation.

 The first thing we need to do is add the snippet code to all the pages we wish to transfer cookies from.
 We also have to set two cookies options to ensure session continuation (including on the landing page):
 ```